HuYuxin/CIS565FinalProjectCesiumSnow/Milestone3.md

 **Feature 3.
 Screenspace Snow Falling As Post Processing**

 * We added a post processing layer to add snow falling particles.
-For each fragment we will calculate its' alpha value to indicate the probability of snow by reading values from a gray noise texture.
+For each fragment we will calculate its' alpha value by reading values from a gray noise texture.
+The alpha value will be used to linear blend the snow flake and the rest of the scene.
 We pass a time uniform variable into the shader to make the snow particle moving.

 ![](/image/SnowFallingParticles.gif)